pkutaj/pkutaj.github.io/_posts/2020-03-09-PS-quit-all-running-applications-as-admin-with-bat.md

 ---
 layout: post
-title: PS > terminate all running applications (flush!)
+title: PowerShell > terminate all running applications (flush!)
 ---

 ## the case
 * the question is, how to quit all running applications
     * with the help of a batch file